bb1000/git/talk.md

 You are in 'detached HEAD' state.
-You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by performing another checkout.
+You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by switching back to a branch.

-If you want to create a new branch to retain commits you create, you may do so (now or later) by using -b with the checkout command again.
+If you want to create a new branch to retain commits you create, you may do so (now or later) by using -c with the switch command.
 Example:

-  git checkout -b <new-branch-name>
+  git switch -c <new-branch-name>

+Or undo this operation with:

+  git switch -

+Turn off this advice by setting config variable advice.detachedHead to false

-HEAD is now at f56e3da...
-First hello
+HEAD is now at f56e3da First hello
 ```

 ```